The man accused of killing two girls in Delphi is finally on trial

 Abby Williams and Libby German were found murdered in 2017 near Monon High Bridge in Delphi, Indiana.
 After years of uncertainty, suspect Richard Allen is finally on trial – but questions remain about key pieces of evidence that jurors will never hear.
 Andrea Cavallier and Rachel Sharp report

-More than seven years after the bodies of best friends Abigail “Abby” Williams, 13, and Liberty “Libby” German, 14, were found near the historic Monon High Bridge in Delphi, Indiana – their tragic murders shattering the small, tight-knit community – a jury is about to decide the fate of their alleged killer.
+More than seven years after the bodies of best friends Abigail “Abby” Williams, 13, and Liberty “Libby” German, 14, were found near the historic Monon High Bridge in Delphi, Indiana – their tragic murders shattering the small, tight-knit community – a jury has decided the fate of their alleged killer.

+Richard Allen, 52, was found guilty on all four counts in the 2017 murders of the teenage best friends.
+A jury delivered the unanimous verdict on November 11 after deliberating for about 18 hours.

 The so-called Delphi murders case has been shrouded in mystery and plagued by delays, shifting narratives, controversies, chaotic developments and evidence leaks ever since that fateful day in February 2017.